AdrianPeterson/FYP-21-S3-02/README.md

-# Welcome
+## Welcome

-The following GUI
+The following GUI is to display the ability of both STARGANs and First-Order-Motion Model.
+Instructions on how to use the GUI will be in the Google Colab Notebook itself linked below.

 Google Colab GUI: https://colab.research.google.com/drive/1FJW1kSI5ZVKVoS7Na8SF-uPHcFPEeYd5?usp=sharing